genert/Webmasters/3. Views/Functional View/README.md

 # Functional View

-The view provides a good overview of the functionality of the overall system as seen by business people.
+The view provides a comperhensive overview of the functionality of the overall system as seen by a business person.